Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 }
 ```

-`sensor.AddObservation` also provides a two-argument version as a shortcut for _one-hot_
+`VectorSensor.AddObservation` also provides a two-argument version as a shortcut for _one-hot_
 style observations.
 The following example is identical to the previous one.

 ```csharp